 Clarece D. Weinraub has spent decades working in education, first as a founding teacher at a charter school, then as a lead teacher and a curriculum co-chair before moving into administration.
-She is part of the founding Southern California administration team at Five Keys.
+She is part of the founding Southern California administration team at Five Keys with responsibilities that include hiring, training, policy and curriculum review, plus day-to-day operations of numerous satellite locations.
 Clarece holds a Master's Degree of Education, Instructional Leadership and Academic Curriculum from the University of Oklahoma and completed her doctorate in Urban Education from the University of Southern California Rossier School of Education.